Skip to content

 Pricing Details

 Custom pricing across the board.
 Deposit fees listed at 0.5-2%, withdrawal fees at 1%.
 FX markup of 0.5-1% on currency conversions.
 No setup fee, no contract lock-in. $150k minimum monthly volume.
 These numbers look competitive for cross-border payouts when you factor in what they replace.
 A traditional SWIFT wire costs $15-40 per transaction plus correspondent bank fees plus 2-5 day settlement.
 Inpay's local rail approach costs a fraction of that per transaction and settles same day or next day.
 The problem with evaluating Inpay pricing: everything is custom and nothing is published.
-Competitors with transparent pricing like Solidgate at 0.3-0.8% and NOWPayments at 0.5-1% make comparison easier.
+Competitors with transparent pricing like Noda, which publishes open banking rates from 0.1%, and NOWPayments at 0.5-1% make comparison easier.
 Trustly charges operators 0-1% for European A2A transfers with no minimum volume.
 Brite is similar in Europe.
 For global cross-border payouts specifically, Inpay's rates are reasonable but you won't know your exact rate until you talk to sales.
-Based on current pricing, February 2026.

 Speed & Settlement